-- Start descending by 13:00 on Day Hike. - Injuries typically occur during the descent because people are exhausted from climbing.
-DO NOT RUN!!! - Tighten your boots for extra ankle support. - Hiking poles come in handy for this portion. - If you are having trouble, please contact your trip leader. - The bus runs according to schedule.
+- Start descending by 13:00 on Day Hike. - Remember descending is harder than ascending due to the steep rugged loose gravels on lots of switch-back - Injuries typically occur during the descent because people are exhausted from climbing.
+DO NOT RUN!!! - Tighten your shoelaces for extra ankle support. - Hiking poles come in handy for this portion. - If you are having trouble, please contact your trip leader. - The bus runs according to schedule.
 We advise bringing justin-case yen for bus/train fare (approximately 10,000 yen). - If all participants return early may depart early.